 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

 As a small business owner, you have a lot on your plate.
 Keeping your finances balanced is a challenge when weighing professional and personal costs.
 Even keeping your accounts and payments organized can present issues.
-So, many business owners decide to separate their finances by learning how to get a business credit card.
+To help with this, you may want to find out how to get a business credit card.

-Learning how to apply for a business credit card can simplify your finances and help you build business credit.
+Learning how to apply for a business credit card can help you simplify your finances and build business credit.
 Beyond this convenience, paying off credit card debts helps establish your business and support its long-term success.
 If you’re just starting and don’t have any business credit yet, you can still get a business credit card.
-To help you along, we’ll walk you through the required steps and answer a few common questions.
+Here, we’ll walk you through the required steps and answer a few common questions.

 While every business credit card approval will have different requirements, most require good to excellent credit for approval:

-The three nationwide credit bureaus—Equifax®, Experian® and TransUnion®—offer you one free copy of your credit report every year.
-You can order yours from AnnualCreditReport.com.
-Take advantage of those free reports and ensure your credit is healthy enough for approval before you apply.
+The three nationwide credit bureaus—Equifax®, Experian® and TransUnion®—offer one free copy of your credit report annually.
+Take advantage of these free reports and ensure your credit is healthy enough for approval before you apply.
+While every business credit card approval will have different requirements, most expect a FICO® score of 670 or higher.

 Remember that every business credit card offers something different.
 You should tailor your choice according to how your business operates and where you’ll use your card the most.

-Once you have completed the steps above and have chosen the best business credit card, you can start the application process online.
+Once you’ve completed the steps above and chosen the best business credit card, you can start the application process online.
 If you’ve ever applied for a personal credit card, the process will feel similar:

 You don’t need a large amount of revenue, a team of employees or even a full-time business to qualify for a business credit card.
 The process is similar to applying for a personal credit card, with a few differences.
 Here are the application requirements: